charlotte-os/charlottek/README.md

 [Find us on Matrix](https://matrix.to/#/#charlotteos:matrix.org)

 ## Programming Languages
-- Morphism is written in Rust and ISA specific assembly Languages
+- Morphism is written in Rust and ISA specific assembly languages
 - x86_64 assembly should use Intel syntax exclusively in this project

 ## External Dependencies:
 - C dependencies are allowed if vetted by maintainers.
 - Any dependencies in languages other than Rust, C, and assembly are strictly forbidden.
 - Always prefer a high-quality Rust equivalent over an external C library unless there is good reason to do otherwise

-## Licensing
-This kernel is licensed under the GNU General Public License version 3.0 (or at your option, any later version).
-If you cannot comply with this license, please do not contribute.

----

 ## Target System Requirements
 - Processor: x86_64 CPU with x2APICs